AmateurECE/twardyece-repository/docs/Embedded/BootingKernelUnderQemu.md

 by udev), or built into the kernel.
 The option `CONFIG_KEYBOARD_ATKBD` configures this driver.

+### Debug Output on Console

+Seems silly to call out, but if the debug output on the console is verbose, even after specifying `console=ttySX` on the kernel command line, it may be necessary to increase `CONFIG_CONSOLE_LOGLEVEL_DEFAULT` in the kernel configuration to obtain more information from the kernel at boot time.

 ## Starting the Virtual Machine

 ### Standard Invocation